dnmgns/localdev.ninja/README.md

 1. [Vagrant 1.7.2](https://dl.bintray.com/mitchellh/vagrant/vagrant_1.7.2.dmg)
 2. [Virtual Box 4.3.26](http://download.virtualbox.org/virtualbox/4.3.26)

+## Environment information
+If you provision the box it will contain Debian 7.8.0 and as little as possible.

+From a web dev perspective you're probably interested in the fact that it contains the following software:
+* php
+* mysql
+* apache
+* mysql
+* php
+* composer
+* postfix which relays all mail to mailcatcher

+For now we just grab the latest versions, but in the future these will probably be set to specific versions.

+It's also possible to create a drupal installation by uncommenting ```#include drupal``` in ```./puppet/manifests/base.pp```.
+Make sure that you set your drupal installation variables by editing ```./puppet/modules/drupal/manifests/variables.pp```.

 ## Installation
+First, make sure that you've installed the above prerequisites.

 Git clone to a folder of your choice.
 The environment (apache2) assumes that all your hosted projects are located at ```../``` from where you put the environment.
 ```~/dev``` is recommended.